taus9/forth.js/README.md

 # Forth.js — A Minimal Forth Interpreter in JavaScript

 **Forth.js** is a small, lightweight interpreter for the Forth programming language written in modern JavaScript and designed to be run in-browser.
+You can checkout the [live demo](https://taus9.github.io/forth.js/demo/).

 ---